-For example, maybe your customer service agents struggle to gain a full view of the customer across the order lifecycle.
+For example, your customer service agents may struggle to gain a full view of the customer across the order lifecycle.
 Or perhaps your highest priority is more flexibility to define new order workflows.
 Or are you considering a new shipping service partner?
 Understanding key drivers will help you focus efforts.

 Digital transformation starts at the top (and not just with IT).
-Order management impacts marketing, service, development, security, and more, so it’s important to evangelize the effort across functions.
+Order management impacts marketing, service, development, security, and more.
+So, it’s important to evangelize the effort across functions.
 Collaborative executive leadership provides direction, guidance, and enthusiasm, all critical for success.
 Gain that buy-in first.

 Your team will need to include:

 A technical architect.
-Someone who knows your current state systems and data model, someone to help define the architecture and data migration.
+Someone who knows your current systems and data model, someone to help define the architecture and data migration.

 To break down these barriers, focus on delivering fast and secure shipping, transparent order statuses, and hassle-free returns at-scale, regardless of channel.
-To help enable this, we work with partners such as Mad Mobile, NewStore, and PredictSpring to bridge the gap between digital and physical.
+To enable this, we work with partners such as Mad Mobile, NewStore, and PredictSpring to bridge the gap between digital and physical.

 Connect commerce and service for a single view of customer cases, orders, and more